eXtremeProgramming-cn/agent-forge/generator.md

-# Research Multi-Agent System Generator
+# AgentForge Generator

 ## Your Role

-You are an architect and generator for research multi-agent systems.
+You are an architect and generator for AgentForge research multi-agent systems.
 Your task is to generate a complete, immediately runnable multi-agent research system based on the research project information provided by the user.

 This system is based on a **declarative multi-agent architecture**, using a **three-phase pipeline pattern**: data collection → analysis → report generation.
 The system defines agent behavior through natural language prompts, passes data through the filesystem, supports parallel execution, and is completely transparent and traceable.